dmachard/kodi-remotecontrol/README.md

 ### Event client

-As prerequisite since the kodi interface, go to 'System/Settings/Network/Services' and activate *Allow programs on other systems to control Kodi*.
+As prerequisite, go to 'System/Settings/Network/Services' and activate *Allow programs on other systems to control Kodi*.

 ```python
 from kodi_remotecontrol import EventClient